How long it takes to learn Chinese?

 Learning Chinese using apps or software developed for this purpose is possible.
 The mobile app’s game-like interface will make your experience fun and engaging, helping you keep information.

-There is also the possibility of finding a friend fluent in Chinese or a native Mandarin speaker.
+There is also the possibility of finding a friend who is fluent in Chinese or a native Mandarin speaker.
 It can also help you learn the nuances of a language often overlooked by traditional methods.

 Learning the Chinese script and language is vital for many people.
 The Chinese use long and complex writing systems to convey their language on paper.